-Is the business involved in a fad or part of a trend?
+Is the business involved in a fad or a trend?

 How does the individual expect the market to grow or change over the next few years?

-Additionally, the section should describe any market research studies by industry experts or research the individual has done.
+This section can include any market research studies by industry experts or research the individual has done.

 How will the business deliver the product or service?

-This section should provide information about the operation, including the management, of the business.
+The individual should include information about the operation, including the management, of the business.

 Who will do the work?

-What relationship, if any, do the people have to the individual owner?
+What relationship, if any, do the employees have with the owner?

-When will business begin making product or providing service?
+When will the business begin making the product or providing the service?

-What is expected rate of production or frequency of service?
+What is the expected rate of production or frequency of service?